Roman-Supernova-PIT/snappl/docs/usage.rst

   spec1d_prov = Provenance( process=process, major=major, minor=minor, params=params,
                             upstreams=[ diaobj_prov, imageprov, diaobj_pos_prov ] )
   # The next line only needs to be run once.
 Once
-  #   you have saved a Provenance to the databse you
+  #   you have saved a Provenance to the database you
   #   never need to save it again
   spec1d_prov.save_to_db( tag=spec1d_provenance_tag, dbclient-dbclient )